| Component | What It Covers | Key Terms |

 | Minimal regulation | Basic registration, tax collection only | Many rural areas, small towns |

-| Light regulation | Permit required, standard safety rules | Smaller resort communities |
+| Light regulation | Permit required, standard safety rules | Gatlinburg, many resort communities |

-| Moderate regulation | Permits, inspections, night caps, zones | Los Angeles, Denver, Portland |
+| Moderate regulation | Permits, inspections, night caps, zones | Denver, Los Angeles, Portland |

-| Heavy regulation | Primary residence only, strict caps, enforcement | San Francisco, New York, Barcelona |
+| Heavy regulation | Primary residence only, strict caps, registration | San Francisco, New York, Barcelona |

-| Effective ban | Regulations so restrictive that STR operation is impractical | Some neighborhoods in NYC, Amsterdam |
+| Effective ban | Rules so restrictive that nightly STR is impractical | Parts of NYC, Amsterdam |

 Stay ahead of the curve